KPEN-FM

 KPEN-FM airs a country music format.

+The station, and its sister stations, were purchased in November of 2024 from Peninsula Communications Inc, by Peninsula Radio Group Inc.

 KPEN-FM was originally a San Francisco radio station which began broadcasting on October 27, 1957.
 Following a series of tests, the Federal Communications Commission (FCC) authorized KPEN to become the first station west of the Mississippi River to transmit in multiplex stereo, August 10, 1961.
 The station was later sold and became known as KIOI.